First Time Here? Read This. . .

 In 2010, the Court of Common Pleas advised Gibraltar Rock that they cannot begin the quarry without a township-approved plan.
-Due to illegal work on the quarry property, there is currently a court injunction preventing any work on the quarry properties.
+Due to illegal work on the quarry property in 2009, there is currently a court injunction preventing any work on the quarry properties.

 In October 2010, Gibraltar Rock filed a “preliminary plan” to the township Planning Commission.
 Hearings were held from January 2011 through August 2014.
 Our attorney and engineer were present at all meetings.
-In early 2015, Gibraltar Rock began meeting with the Township regarding the preliminary land development plan.
-Residents were not permitted to attend those meetings.
-In June 2015, the New Hanover Board of Supervisors rushed through approval of the preliminary plan, ignoring the objections of many residents, our legal counsel, and our engineer.
+For unknown reasons, Gibraltar Rock terminated the meetings with the Planning Commission.

 In August 2015, Gibraltar Rock appeared before the Planning Commission requesting a recommendation for final plan approval based on the approved preliminary plan.
 Residents, our attorney, and our engineer wasted our time in objecting to details of the plan.
 We asked questions of the township consultants and Commission, but our questions were ignored.
-The Planning Commission, advised by then-solicitor, Paul Bauer, voted to recommend final plan approval to the Board of Supervisors.
+The Planning Commission, advised by then-solicitor Paul Bauer, voted to recommend final plan approval to the Board of Supervisors.
 Resolution 15-15 was attached to that recommendation.
 Due to the requirements of the Resolution, the company did not obtain final land development approval.

 Gibraltar’s Mining Permit:

 In 2014, the Penna.
-Environmental Hearing Board ruled that their mining permit had been invalid since 2009, and ordered the company to apply for renewal of the mining permit, including the NPDES permit.
+Environmental Hearing Board ruled that their mining permit had been invalid since 2009 and ordered the company to apply for renewal, including the NPDES permit.
 The Township, Ban-the-Quarry, State Rep. Marcy Toepel, and Senator Bob Mensch, met at the DEP office in August 2017 for a discussion with all counsel present at the meeting.
 The mining permit was renewed by the DEP in July 2018, with conditions involving any migration onto the quarry property from the adjacent Hoff VC HSCA hazardous waste site.